Table of Contents

 - if and when hazards that have not been covered in past training arise because of permit space operation changes.

 An employer should perform OSHA confined spaces training certification to determine that training occurs in all the above scenarios.
 The training program must ensure that workers are competent in all aspects of confined space safety.
 The employer must adjust their confined spaces activities to maintain compliance (based on any issues revealed during training).

-OSHA confined spaces training certification must be performed to verify completion of the program by all workers who come into contact with these spaces.
+OSHA confined spaces training certification must be performed to verify the completion of the program by all workers who come into contact with these spaces.
 Each employee’s name must be contained within the certification, along with training dates and the trainer’s signature (or initials).
 Both employees and anyone authorized to represent them must have access to these certifications as desired.

 A separate aspect of OSHA compliance that needs to occur before training is that you need to create procedures related to confined spaces; that way, you can train using them as a basis.
 Plus, you must create and put into place rescue and emergency services – which involves designating those individuals who are authorized to perform a rescue from confined spaces and perform the emergency treatment.
 These individuals must be appropriately trained as to how to conduct these services safely and effectively.

 Rescue and emergency individuals must be trained on how to use the personal protective equipment (PPE) to which they are entitled under the OSHA regulations.
 They must be trained on how to perform rescues.
 They must also be instructed in cardiopulmonary resuscitation (CPR) and basic first aid.
 At least one individual must hold certification in CPR and first aid on the rescue and emergency team.

 Authorized entrants to confined spaces must know the following: